bitst0rm-pub/Formatter/README.md

 42. [Standard JS](https://github.com/standard/standard): A JavaScript style guide, linter, and formatter.
 43. [Standardx JS](https://github.com/standard/standardx): An extended version of the JavaScript Standard Style with additional features.
 44. [Semistandard JS](https://github.com/standard/semistandard): A JavaScript style guide and linter with semicolons.
+45. [Standard RB](https://github.com/standardrb/standard): A Ruby style guide and formatter.
-45. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
+46. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
-46. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
+47. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
-47. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
+48. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
-48. [Apple swift-format](https://github.com/apple/swift-format): The official Apple formatter for Apple Swift code.
+49. [Apple swift-format](https://github.com/apple/swift-format): The official Apple formatter for Apple Swift code.
-49. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
+50. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
-50. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
+51. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
-51. [TS-standard](https://github.com/standard/ts-standard): JavaScript Standard Style with TypeScript support.
+52. [TS-standard](https://github.com/standard/ts-standard): JavaScript Standard Style with TypeScript support.
-52. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
+53. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
-53. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.
+54. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.

 And now a same table sorted by languages.
 Note: This table does not contain the complete languages that each plugin does support.